 I am a picnic connoisseur.
 While I’m the first to admit that restaurant meals are an important aspect of any culture, I picnic almost daily.
 This is not solely for budgetary reasons.
 It’s fun to dive into a marketplace and deal with locals in the corner grocery or market.
 Europe’s colorful markets overflow with varied cheeses, meats, fresh fruits, vegetables, and still-warm-out-of-the-bakery-oven bread.
 Many of my favorite foods made their debut in a European picnic.

 To busy sightseers, restaurants can be time-consuming and frustrating.
-After waiting to be served, tangling with a menu, and consuming a budget-threatening meal, you walk away feeling unsatisfied, knowing your money could have done much more for your stomach if you had invested it in a picnic.
+After waiting to be served, tangling with a menu, and consuming a budget-threatening meal, you walk away feeling unsatisfied, knowing your money could have done much more for your stomach if you had invested it in a picnic instead.
 Nutritionally, a picnic is unbeatable.
 Consider this example: cheese, thinly sliced ham, fresh bread, peaches, carrots, a cucumber, a half-liter of milk, and fruit yogurt or a freshly baked pastry for dessert.

 To bolster your budget, I recommend picnic dinners every few nights.
 At home, we save time and money by raiding the refrigerator to assemble a pickup dinner.
-In Europe, the equivalent is the corner deli, bakery, or grocery store.
+In Europe, the equivalent is the corner deli, bakery, or supermarket.
 When staying several nights, I cozy up a hotel room by borrowing plates, glasses, and silverware from the breakfast room and stocking the closet with my favorite groceries (juice, fruits and vegetables, cheese, and other munchies).
 If your hotelier posts signs prohibiting picnicking in rooms (most likely in France), you’ll easily be able to find plenty of other atmospheric places to eat.
 But if you picnic in your room anyway, be discreet and toss your garbage in a public waste receptacle.